UKPLab/aaai19-diagnostic-reasoning/README.md

 ## Experimental setup
 All code is run using Python 3.
-In all scripts, we specify where the user has to adapt the code (mostly file paths) with 'USER ACTION NEEDED'
+In all scripts, we specify where the user has to adapt the code (mostly file paths) with 'USER ACTION NEEDED'.

 ## NeuralNetwork Project structure
 Our Bi-LSTM architectures are based on the implementation of Nils Reimers (NR): https://github.com/UKPLab/emnlp2017-bilstm-cnn-crf